 - Training in different languages, including American Sign Language (ASL)

 - No Contract or Installation Fee

-To qualify for these Comcast discounts, you will need to show proof of one of the following (in addition to meeting other requirements):
+You will need to show proof of one of the following (in addition to meeting other requirements):

 - MEDICAID: card or most recent eligibility letter.

 - Public housing assistance documentation such as your lease, housing assistance payment (HAP) contract, or eligibility documentation from HUD.

 - SNAP: a letter indicating you are approved for Supplemental Nutrition Assistance Program benefits.